learn-co-curriculum/dsc-join-statements-lab/README.md

 ## CRM Schema

-In almost all cases, rather then just working with a single table you will typically need data from multiple tables.
+In almost all cases, rather than just working with a single table you will typically need data from multiple tables.
 Doing this requires the use of **joins** using shared columns from the two tables.

 In this lab, you'll use the same Customer Relationship Management (CRM) database that you saw from the previous lesson.